marty-suzuki/GithubKitForSample/Carthage/Checkouts/RxSwift/Documentation/GettingStarted.md

 `Variable`s represent some observable state. `Variable` without containing value can't exist because initializer requires initial value.

 Variable wraps a [`Subject`](http://reactivex.io/documentation/subject.html).
 More specifically it is a `BehaviorSubject`.
-Unlike `BehaviorSubject`, it only exposes `value` interface, so variable can never terminate or fail.
+Unlike `BehaviorSubject`, it only exposes `value` interface, so variable can never terminate with error.

 It will also broadcast its current value immediately on subscription.